ianhorswill/ianhorswill.github.io/game-lp-resources.md

 - **[Step](https://github.com/ianhorswill/Step)**: Simple Text Planner, a logic programming language for text generation
   This is used in the upcoming PCG app from Machine Age Productions for the tabletop RPG, *[iHunt: Killing Monsters in the Gig Economy](https://ihunt.fun/)* by Olivia Hill and Filamena Young.
 The Step repo is the base interpreter.
 For an interactive command line and debugger, use [StepRepl](https://github.com/ianhorswill/StepRepl).
 If you use it, install the StepHighlighter extension in VS Code.
+For more information see the [Step tutorial](Tutorials/Step/index.html)
 - **[CatSAT](https://github.com/ianhorswill/CatSAT)**: Randomized SAT/SMT Solver
   This is a randomized constraint solver used for character PCG in SomaSim's *City of Gangsters*.
 It's also the underlying constraint solver used by *Imaginarium*.
 - **[Imaginarium](https://github.com/ianhorswill/Imaginarium)**: Casual constraint-based PCG for table-top RPG players
   This is a system that lets GMs and players create generators for random game artifacts using a simplified English-like syntax.
+See the [Imaginarium tutorial](Tutorials/Imaginarium-tutorial.pdf) for more information.
 This is the interactive app.
-If you want to use the raw system inside your own game, use [ImaginariumCore](https://github.com/ianhorswill/ImaginariumCore).
+If you want to use the raw system inside your own game, use
+  [ImaginariumCore](https://github.com/ianhorswill/ImaginariumCore).
 If you use it, install the Imaginarium extension in VS Code.
 - **[BotL](https://github.com/ianhorswill/BotL)**: A highly optimized logic programming engine for games